-Following Mishkin and Westelius (2008), we model the political shock $\theta_t$ as impacting the weight that the central bank places on output expansion versus inflation stabilization.
-A higher weight reflects the increased importance of stimulating current output in order to boost an incumbent political party's popularity or to accommodate a fiscal expansion, for example.
+Following Mishkin and Westelius (2008), we model the political shock θ_t as impacting the weight that the central bank places on output expansion versus inflation stabilization.
+A higher weight reflects the increased importance of stimulating current output in order to boost an incumbent political party's popularity or to accommodate a fiscal expansion, for example.10

-We require the inflation rate at each date to satisfy $\pi_t \in [\underline{\pi}, \overline{\pi}]$ for finite $\underline{\pi}, \overline{\pi}$ , so that welfare is bounded.
-We take the range $[\underline{\pi}, \overline{\pi}]$ to be wide enough that this constraint is otherwise non-binding.
+We require the inflation rate at each date to satisfy $\pi_t \in [\underline{\pi}, \overline{\pi}]$, for finite $\underline{\pi}, \overline{\pi}$, so that welfare is bounded.
+We take the range $[\underline{\pi}, \overline{\pi}]$ to be wide enough that this constraint is otherwise nonbinding.

 There are three main features of our environment.
-First, since $\gamma > 0$ , the central bank is time-inconsistent.
-The central bank at date t shares the same preferences as society from date t+1 onward.
-The reason is that this central bank does not place any weight on future political shocks, and moreover it realizes that future realized inflation will be incorporated into the private sector's rational inflation expectations, limiting the benefit of inflation surprises.
-Thus, from the perspective of date t, setting $\pi{t+s} = 0$ for all $s \geq 1$ maximizes both society's and the central bank's welfare.
-However, the central bank at date t+s is biased relative to society: given a fixed continuation value, its welfare is maximized by setting a strictly positive inflation rate $\pi{t+s} = \gamma \theta{t+s} > 0$ .
-The reason is that at the time of choosing policy, the central bank does not internalize the effect of current inflation on past inflation expectations, and it thus underweighs the cost of inflation in its decision-making.
-This form of time-inconsistency is common to many models of monetary policy (e.g., Barro and Gordon, 1983a,b).
-In our setting, the degree to which the central bank underweighs the cost of inflation depends on political pressure; specifically, the central bank's bias is increasing in the political shock $\theta_t$ .
-We denote by $\pi^f(\theta_t)$ the statically optimal, or flexible, level of inflation for the central bank at date t conditional on $\theta_t$ :
+First, since $\gamma > 0$, the central bank is time-inconsistent.
+The central bank at date t shares the same preferences as society from date t + 1 onward.
+The reason is that this central bank does not place any weight on future political shocks and, moreover, it realizes that future realized inflation will be incorporated into the private sector's rational inflation expectations, thus limiting the benefit of inflation surprises.
+Thus, from the perspective of date t, setting $\pi{t+s} = 0$ for all $s \ge 1$ maximizes both society's and the central bank's welfare.
+However, the central bank at date t+s is biased relative to society: given a fixed continuation value, its welfare is maximized by setting a strictly positive inflation rate $\pi{t+s} = \gamma \theta{t+s} > 0$.
+The reason is that, at the time of choosing policy, the central bank does not internalize the effect of current inflation on past inflation expectations, and it thus underweighs the cost of inflation in its decision making.
+This form of time inconsistency is common to many models of monetary policy.11 In our setting, the degree to which the central bank underweighs the cost of inflation depends on political pressure; specifically, the central bank's bias is increasing in the political shock θ_t .
+We denote by $\pi^f(\theta_t)$ the statically optimal, or flexible, level of inflation for the central bank at date t conditional on θ_t :

-&lt;sup>10Our results also apply if the political shock enters additively in the cost of inflation.
+10. Our results also apply if the political shock enters additively in the cost of inflation.
 Under this modification, our results can be extended to a dynamic New Keynesian framework.
 Details available upon request.

-$$\pi^f(\theta_t) = \gamma \theta_t. \tag{3}$$
+$$\pi^{f}(\theta{t}) = \gamma \theta{t}.$$ (3)

-The second feature of our environment is that the political shock $\theta_t$ is privately observed by the central bank at date t.
+The second feature of our environment is that the political shock θ_t is privately observed by the central bank at date t.
 This captures the fact that political pressure cannot be perfectly observed or quantified by an external entity, be it an entity in the current period or central banks in future periods.

 The third feature of our environment is that the central bank has full discretion when choosing policy.
-This is a main distinction from previous work, such as Athey, Atkeson, and Kehoe (2005), which assumes that available policies can be restricted arbitrarily and at no cost.
-Instead, we posit that the central bank can freely choose policy at each date t, and the continuation game following its policy choice serves as reward and punishment for its actions.
+This is a main distinction from previous work, such as Athey and others (2005), which assumes that available policies can be restricted arbitrarily and at no cost.
+Instead, we posit that the central bank can freely choose policy at each date , and the continuation game following its policy choice serves as reward and punishment for its actions.